15% off ALL school holiday breaks

 Snowmaking: 80% of runs covered

-The wellness area is a lovely place to unwind.
+nbsp;wellness area is a lovely place to unwind.
 Take advantage of the indoor pool, the outdoor saunas and hot tubs as well as the relax area to enjoy some moments of calm.
+The fitness room is particularly impressive.
+It has its own personal trainer and is favoured by many international triathletes.

 As you're on holiday, why not book in for a sports or relaxing massage.
 There are also beauty treatments and even a private spa for couples wanting to relax in private.